Curriculum Statement

 “World, Work and Wellbeing”

-The curriculum at The Dorcan Academy has been designed to facilitate our students in becoming model citizens who are Kind, Show Respect and Do their Best.
+The curriculum at The Dorcan Academy has been designed to facilitate our students in becoming model citizens who are KindShow Respect and Do their Best.

-The curriculum comprises rigorous, traditional academic subjects in a range of domains including:
+The curriculum comprises rigorous, traditional academic subjects in a range of domains, including:

-• the core subjects of English, Mathematics and Science
+• The core subjects of English, Mathematics and Science

-• the humanities of Geography, History and Religion and Worldviews
+• The humanities of Geography, History and Religion and Worldviews

-• the languages of French and Spanish
+• The languages of French and Spanish

-• the expressive arts of Music, Dance, Drama, Art and Photography
+• The expressive arts of Music, Dance, Drama, Art and Photography

-• the health and well-being subjects of Business and Enterprise, Physical Education, Skills for Life (Personal, Health and Social Education) and Sports Studies
+• The health and well-being subjects of Business and Enterprise, Physical Education, Skills for Life (Personal, Health and Social Education) and Sports Studies

-• the social science of Sociology
+• The social science of Sociology

 Our aim is for students to develop a love of learning that will stay with them throughout their lives.

-The curriculum is designed to prepare our students for WORK and therefore students are expected to Do their Best and strive to become the best version of themselves that they can be; this should culminate in achieving the highest examination results of which they are capable.
-Our knowledge rich curriculum is complemented by our Skills for Life programme which brings together PHSE (encompassing Sex and Relationships Education), Citizenship and the employability skills of LORIC*, delivered via the taught element of Digital Skills.
+Our knowledge-rich curriculum is complemented by our Skills for Life programme, which brings together PHSE (encompassing Sex and Relationships Education), Citizenship, and employability skills, delivered via the taught element of Digital Skills.
 We believe that learning does not stop in the classroom, and we offer a wide range of additional activities that complement and broaden the curriculum, including the prestigious Duke of Edinburgh Award.

 We promote a strong sense of belonging, whether that be as part of a Tutor group, a House, a member of The Dorcan Academy or as a British citizen.
-We teach students about the strength of working with others in community, how society is organised and governed and about rights and responsibilities.
+We teach students about the strength of working with others in a community, how society is organised and governed, and about rights and responsibilities.
 We ensure that they understand and experience what British values are, what it means to be a positive member of a diverse multicultural society and why they should be proud to be British.
 We place high importance on fostering a love of reading, ensuring our students are well-read and literate, supporting their health, wellbeing and happiness and increasing their life chances.

 Curriculum Equality and Diversity